RoAF 57th Air Base: Other deployments

 The United States Marine Corps Black Sea Rotational Force was headquartered at the base from 2010 until 2018, when the Corps was moved to Norway.
 In 2016, two F-22 Raptors arrived at the base as part of a Rapid Response program training exercise.
 After a few hours at the base, the F-22s flew back to Great Britain.

-As of 2022, an ARTEMIS special mission aircraft of the United States Army deployed here for reconnaissance of Eastern Europe.
-Since February 2023, an Italian Air Force G550 CAEW is also deployed at the base.
+In March 2016, four CF-188 Hornets of the Royal Canadian Air Force 425 Tactical Fighter Squadron were deployed at the base for about a month, to participate in the Resilient Resolve 2016 exercise.

-In June 2022, elements of the 101st Airborne Division were deployed at the base.
-On 30 July 2022, they uncased their colors and conducted an air assault demonstration together with the Romanian 9th Mechanized Brigade.
-As of October, about 4,700 soldiers from Fort Campbell have been deployed on NATO's eastern flank, 2,400 of which are stationed at the Mihail Kogălniceanu base.
+Starting from 2022, an ARTEMIS special mission aircraft of the United States Army deployed here for reconnaissance of Eastern Europe.
+Elements of the French-led Multinational Battlegroup headquartered at Cincu under Mission Aigle are also deployed at the base since 2022.
+In 2023, an Italian Air Force G550 CAEW was also deployed at the base.